hbr/alba-lang-description/docs/tour.md

 ### Boolean

 The base library defines a lot of basic data types.
-E.g. the module `boolean` defines the type `BOOLEAN` with all be usual operators.
+E.g. the module [`boolean`][boolean] defines the type `BOOLEAN` with all be usual operators.

     -- a, b, c: BOOLEAN

     a and b or c            -- 'and' binds stronger than 'or'

     a ==> b ==> c or a      -- implication is right associative and binds -- weaker than 'and' and 'or'